 - Cash reserves

-If you have a less-than-stellar credit score, spotty credit history, or haven’t been in operation for long, it can be challenging to qualify for certain small business loans.
+If you have a less-than-stellar credit score, spotty credit history, or haven't been in operation for long, qualifying for certain small business loans can be challenging.
 Using collateral to prove your personal and business creditworthiness can increase your chances of obtaining some advantageous small business loans.

 The amount of collateral required will ultimately depend on the kind of small business loan you seek and the loan-to-value ratio, or LTV.
 The LTV is the loan amount you receive based on your collateral's value.

 For example, if you offer your lender collateral real estate worth $100,000, and they give you $80,000 in return, the LTV is 80%.
-So, the more collateral you can bring to the table, the better your chances are of receiving a significant sum of money from your small business lender.
+So, the more collateral you can bring to the table, the better your chances are of receiving significant money from your small business lender.

 "The Five C's" of Financial Health

-When applying for a loan for your small business, banks and other lenders will look at a few common financial health indicators first, regardless of the collateral you can offer.
-These financial health indicators are often called “The Five C’s.”
+When applying for a loan for your small business, banks and other lenders will first look at a few common financial health indicators, regardless of the collateral you can offer.
+These financial health indicators are often called "The Five C's."

-It’s essential to know where you stand financially before attempting to secure a business loan from a bank, credit union, or online lender.
-“The Five C’s” that banks and lenders will consider before approval include:
+Knowing where you stand financially is essential before attempting to secure a business loan from a bank, credit union, or online lender.
+"The Five C's" that banks and lenders will consider before approval include:

 - Credit history

 - Conditions (interest rates, terms, loan amounts, etc.)